statedecoded/documentation/config.md

 ## SECTION_SYMBOL
 What is the prefix that indicates a section?
 In many states, this is `§`, but in others it might be `s `.
 This would be formatted as `§ 1.23-45` or `s.
 123`.

+## WEB_ROOT
+The path to the contents of the website, e.g. the location of `index.php`.

+## IMPORT_DATA_DIR
+The directory in which the importer can find the laws to be imported.

+## CUSTOM_FUNCTIONS
+The file in the `/includes/` directory that contains functions custom to this installation.
+By convention, this is named for the place that these laws govern, e.g. `class.Kansas.inc.php`.

+## TEMPLATE_DIR
+The directory in which templates are found.

+## THEME_NAME
+The name of the theme that's in use.

+## THEME_DIR
+The filesystem path to the directory that contains the theme.
+This defaults to `TEMPATE_DIR/THEME_NAME` (e.g., `/var/www/example.com/themes/StateDecoded2013/`.)

+## THEME_WEB_PATH
+The public URL of the directory that contains the theme (e.g., `http://example.com/themes/StateDecoded2013/`.)

+## CURRENT_API_VERSION
+Define the default version of the API to send requests to, if a version isn't othewise specified.

 ## EDITION_ID
 Establish which version of the code that's in effect sitewide.
 This is the database ID in the `editions` table.
 (On a new installation, this will always be `1`.)